View all text of Part 9 [§ 9.1 - § 9.18]

 (2) If the FWS does not have adequate information upon which to base the determination, the Agency shall consult wetland inventories maintained by the Army Corps of Engineers, the Environmental Protection Agency, various states, communities and others.

-(3) If state or other sources do not have adequate information upon which to base the determination, the Agency shall carry out an on-site analysis performed by a representative of the FWS or other qualified individual for wetlands characteristics based on the performance definition of what constitutes a wetland.
+(3) If the identified sources do not have adequate information upon which to base the determination, the Agency shall carry out an on-site analysis performed by a representative of the FWS or other qualified individual for wetlands characteristics based on the definition of a wetland in § 9.4.

-(4) If an action is in a wetland but not in a floodplain, and the action is new construction, the provisions of this regulation shall apply.
-Even if the action is not in a wetland, the Regional Administrator shall determine if the action has the potential to result in indirect impacts on wetlands.
-If so, all adverse impacts shall be minimized.
+(4) If an action constitutes new construction and is in a wetland but not in a floodplain, the provisions of this part shall apply.
+If the action is not in a wetland, the Regional Administrator shall determine if the action has the potential to result in indirect impacts on wetlands.
+If so, all potential adverse impacts shall be minimized.
 For actions which are in a wetland and the floodplain, completion of the decision-making process is required.
-(See § 9.6.)
-In such a case the wetland will be considered as one of the natural and beneficial values of floodplain.
+(See § 9.6).
+In such a case, the wetland will be considered as one of the natural and beneficial values of the floodplain.